In distributive phosphorylation catalytic constants enable non-trivial dynamics: Abstract

 \section{Abstract}

-Distributive phosphorylation is recurrent motif in intracellular signaling and control.
-It is either sequential or cyclic.
-Sequential distributive phosphorylation has been extensively studied and it has been shown that the catalytic constants of kinase and phosphatase enable multistationarity and hence bistability.
-Here we show for cyclic distributive phosphorylation that if its catalytic constants satisfy the {\em very same} inequality as in the sequential case, then Hopf bifurcations and hence sustained oscillations can occur.
-Hence we conclude that in distributive phosphorylation (sequential and distributive) it is the catalytic constants that enable nontrivial dynamics.
+Ordered distributive double phosphorylation is a recurrent motif in intracellular signaling and control.
+It is either sequential (where the site phosphorylated last is dephosphorylated first) or cyclic (where the site phosphorylated first is dephosphorylated first).
+Sequential distributive double phosphorylation has been extensively studied and an inequality involving only the catalytic constants of kinase and phosphatase is known to be sufficient for multistationarity.
+As multistationarity is necessary for bistability it has been argued that these constants enable bistability.

+Here we show for cyclic distributive double phosphorylation that if its catalytic constants satisfy the {\em very same} inequality, then Hopf bifurcations and hence sustained oscillations can occur.
+Hence we argue that in distributive double phosphorylation (sequential or distributive) the catalytic constants enable non-trivial dynamics.

-In fact, if the rate constants in a network of cyclic distributive phosphorylation are such that Hopf bifurcations and sustained oscillations occur, then a network of sequential distributive phosphorylation with the same rate constants will show multistationarity.
-For cyclic distributive phosphorylation we further describe a procedure to generate rate constants where Hopf bifurcations and hence sustained oscillations occur.
-This may allow an efficient sampling of oscillatory regions in parameter space.
+In fact, if the rate constant values in a network of cyclic distributive double phosphorylation are such that Hopf bifurcations and sustained oscillations can occur, then a network of sequential distributive double phosphorylation with the {\em same rate constant values} will show multistationarity -- albeit for different values of the total concentrations.
+For cyclic distributive double phosphorylation we further describe a procedure to generate rate constant values where Hopf bifurcations and hence sustained oscillations can occur.
+This may, for example, allow for an efficient sampling of oscillatory regions in parameter space.

-Our analysis is greatly simplified by the fact that it is possible to reduce the network of cyclic distributive phosphorylation to what we call a network with a single extreme ray.
+Our analysis is greatly simplified by the fact that it is possible to reduce the network of cyclic distributive double phosphorylation to what we call a network with a single extreme ray.
 We summarize key properties of these networks.